Hackyharish/Smart-Irrigation-Using-PIC16F877A/README.md

 ## 📌 Project Overview
 This project automates irrigation using a **PIC16F877A microcontroller**, **DHT11 temperature and humidity sensor**, and a **soil moisture sensor** to optimize water usage.
 The system activates irrigation only when necessary, preventing overwatering and conserving resources.

+## 🧭 Before You Start
+Before beginning this project, we used a **ZIF (Zero Insertion Force) development kit** equipped with a **20 MHz crystal oscillator**, into which the **PIC16F877A microcontroller** was inserted.
+The PIC16F877A we used had a **pre-installed bootloader**, allowing for easier programming via serial communication.

+> 💡 **Note:** While the **PICkit 3** can also be used to program the PIC16F877A, using a microcontroller with a bootloader simplifies the upload process significantly and avoids several common issues.

 ## 🚀 Features
 - **Sensor-Based Control** – Uses DHT11 and soil moisture sensors to determine watering needs.
 - **Efficient Water Management** – Prevents water wastage and over-irrigation.